ccshaney/gabola/TECHNOTES.md

                         threads.[default: 1]
 ```
 #### *Step III.
 Generate barcode information on each scaffold*
+If you choose to run the three steps of Preprocess module separately: this step should be performed before running LAB-Scaffolding or GCB-Scaffolding.

 **Input:**
 - Read-to-assembly filtered SAM file from Step II